Don’t Panic About the “$0” Line Items

 1. What Exactly Is the President’s Budget Request?

-For most of my life, humility meant making yourself small, putting everyone else’s needs before your own, never needing credit, never asking for help, and certainly never drawing attention to yourself.
+For most of my life, humility looked like making myself small, putting everyone else’s needs before your own, never needing credit, never asking for help, and certainly never drawing attention to yourself.

 But somewhere along the way, that definition started to unravel, especially when helping others didn’t feel holy anymore.
 It felt heavy.
 Lonely.
 Confusing.
-Especially when my efforts were ignored, misunderstood, or flat-out dismissed.
-It happened in my marriage, in work, in ministry, and each time, I’d walk away telling myself the same story:
+And it was happening in my marriage, at work, and even in ministry.
+More and more, I was walking away feeling like.......

 “It wasn’t enough.
 I wasn’t enough.”